mjur/sometools/README.md

 # DevTools - Framework-Free Client-Side Developer Tools

-A collection of fast, privacy-first developer tools that run entirely in your browser.
-No data leaves your device.
+A collection of fast developer tools that run entirely in your browser.

 ## Features

-- ✅ 100% client-side processing (privacy-first)
+- ✅ 100% client-side processing
 - ✅ SEO-optimized with per-tool URLs and metadata
 - ✅ No JavaScript frameworks - pure vanilla JS, HTML, CSS
 - ✅ Consistent design system with dark/light mode